KeisakuHiga/FlexDappHoodie/README.md

 ### Case7 - When the generated interest amount reaches the hoodie cost but there is no waiting user
 No one receives a hoodie and the generated interest amount will be transferred to Flex Dapps’ rDAI account

+## Dapp's functionalities
+* Users can change their rDAI hat to the dapp’s one before using
+* Users can approve of the dapp transferring their DAI to Compound
+* Users can mint rDAI through the dapp
+* Users can redeem their rDAI and the DAI they deposited will be given back to them
+* The generated interest will be redirected to the Flex Dapps’ rDAI account for the hoodie cost
+* Hoodie will be given to the 1st position user automatically when the generated interest amount has reached the cost

+## Dapp's tech stack
+* Solidity      -> a smart contract programming language
+* OpenZeppelin  -> a library for writing smart contracts
+* web3.js       -> a collection of libraries to interact with a local or remote ethereum node using a HTTP or IPC connection
+* Truffle       -> a development tool for DApps
+* MetaMask      -> a browser extension that lets you run DApps without being part of the ethereum network as a ethereum node
+* Node.js       -> a Javascript runtime for building server-side or desktop applications